johnmee/johnmee.com/pages/how-this-website-works.md

 The highlighted line `uwsgi_pass` is where the action happens, passing off the the work of creating a response to a unix socket which, hopefully, has a uwsgi process at the other end of it.

-I've included the `rewrite` lines so you can see how to map deprecated URLs that are still getting hits to their new locations.
+I've included the `rewrite` lines so you can see how to throw deprecated URLs that are still getting hits to their new locations.